ShipBit/slickgpt/README.md

   </ol>
 </details>

-## Now upgraded to Svelte4, Skeleton 2.0 and OpenAI 4
+## New: SlickGPT Pro (use without API key)

+SlickGPT now offers an optional "Pro" plan for a fixed price.
+If you choose this, you can use our Azure cloud infrastructure to access all the OpenAI models and settings without worrying about having your own API key or usage limits.
+Yes, it's unlimited.

+There are currently no extra features in SlickGPT for Pro users.
+We don't log any data - the only thing we know is how many tokens were spent.
+It's just a way to support the project and get rid of the hassle of managing your own API key.

+If you're really into AI, you can also combine it with our other project, [Wingman AI](https://wingman-ai.com), and get **Wingman AI Ultimate** (which includes SlickGPT Pro) for a reduced price.

 ## About the project

 ![SlickGPT][slickgpt-screenshot]

-SlickGPT is a light-weight "use-your-own-API-key" web client for the OpenAI API written in Svelte.
-Users bring their own OpenAI API keys.
-SlickGPT offers them a very fancy user interface with a rich feature set like managing a local chat history (in the localStorage), a userless "Share" function for chats, a prominent context editor, and token cost calculation and distribution.
+SlickGPT is a light-weight "use-your-own-API-key" (or optional: subscription-based) web client for the OpenAI API written in Svelte.
+It offers them a very fancy user interface with a rich feature set like managing a local chat history (in the localStorage), a userless "Share" function for chats, a prominent context editor, and token cost calculation and distribution.
 You can run the client locally, host it yourself or use our public instance.

 ## Feature Overview